leozheng265/FileSystem/README.md

 ## Building the Project

-- This project is built to be used in linux environment only.
+- This project is to run in linux environment only.
-- To build the project simply run “make” command in apps directory.
+- To build the project simply run “make” command in the apps directory.

 ## Testing the Project